Zamiell/stardew-valley/Min-Max_Guide.md

 * If you got a copper ore while fishing yesterday, drop it on the ground and pick it up (to initiate the Clint cutscene tomorrow).
 You can now skip buying copper ore from Clint later on today.
 * Go to the beach.
 (On the way, check the same 3 garbage cans as yesterday.)
 * Fish until 9 AM.
-* At Willy's shop, sell all fish + beach foraging.
+* At Willy's shop, sell all fish + any extra beach foraging items.
 Buy bait until you only have 75g left.
+  * Remember to keep one of each Crab Pot Bundle item.
 * Empty the contents of the chest and pick it up.
 (To pick up a chest without a pickaxe, select an empty square on the toolbar and spam left-click.)
 * Go to Clint and buy a copper ore (75g).
 Drop it on the ground and pick it back up (to initiate the Clint cutscene tomorrow).
 * Go to the forest river.
 The best spot to fish is casting downwards 6 tiles to the left of Leah's door.
 Place the chest one tile above and to the right of you.